strangerstudios/paid-memberships-pro/readme.txt

 * ENHANCEMENT: Showing a warning message when a user about to be deleted has a membership so admins know that existing subscriptions will be deleted at the gateway.
 * ENHANCEMENT: Added a pmpro_braintree_plan_id filter in case you need to adjust plan IDs.
 This is useful if you have several sites running on the same Braintree account.
 * ENHANCEMENT: Added a pmpro_num_expiration_years filter to adjust the number of years to include in the dropdown to set the year membership will expire.
-* ENHANCEMENT: Tweaked the UI of the orders list in the dashboard.
+* ENHANCEMENT: Tweaked the UI of the orders list and members list in the dashboard.
+* ENHANCEMENT: Added pmpro_membership_levels_table_extra_cols_header and pmpro_membership_levels_table_extra_cols_body hooks to add columns to the members list.
 * ENHANCEMENT: Showing notices to admins when categories are hidden from them on the frontend of the site.
 * ENHANCEMENT: Added a pmpro_url filter to filter URLs returned from that function.
 * ENHANCEMENT: Adding a pmpro_checkout_gateway-stripe or pmpro_checkout_gateway-paypal/etc CSS class to the wrapping div for payment fields to aid in styling.